BigAwesome/Pi-Hole-and-Nextclound-Docker-on-Pi4/README.md

-# PiHole and Nextclound on Pi4 using Docker
+# Pi Hole and Nextclound on Pi4 using Docker

 WRNING!
 This project does NOT USE HTTPS!
 ONLY INTENDED FOR TESTING OR USSAGE IN CLOSED NETWORKS.